 Down with fashion!
 Down with the tyranny of fleeting fancies!
 Down with ephemeral revelations!
 Down with the bondage of trendiness!
 Style is dead, long live style!
-Viva la revolución!posted about 5 years ago
+Viva la revolución!posted over 5 years ago

 Yeah, I find a lot of nice stuff in Charity shops.
-You have to keep going in all the time though cos the good stuff goes quick!posted about 5 years ago
+You have to keep going in all the time though cos the good stuff goes quick!posted over 5 years ago

-i don’t have time to actually go and get trendy stuff so i usually get them during end of season sales, mom’s old stuff (since fashion recycles) and diy.posted about 5 years ago
+i don’t have time to actually go and get trendy stuff so i usually get them during end of season sales, mom’s old stuff (since fashion recycles) and diy.posted over 5 years ago

 Love end of season sales.
 Splurge on the few luxury items I covet.
 But I find it all to be reasonable.posted over 4 years ago